codewithmuh/s3-react/README.md

 ## Step 5.
 Upload File Via Native SDK
 If we use other aws services in our project then we have a special npm package for that named aws-sdk.

+Ask m Anything if you need further help.